 We recommend that you debug locally before deploying to the web service.
 For more information, see Debug Locally

 You can also refer to Azure Machine Learning - Deploy to Local Notebook

-Azure Machine Learning Endpoints (preview) provide an improved, simpler deployment experience.
+Azure Machine Learning Endpoints (v2) provide an improved, simpler deployment experience.
 Endpoints support both real-time and batch inference scenarios.
 Endpoints provide a unified interface to invoke and manage model deployments across compute types.
-See What are Azure Machine Learning endpoints (preview)?.
+See What are Azure Machine Learning endpoints?.

 An Azure Machine Learning workspace.
 For more information, see Create an Azure Machine Learning workspace.

 A machine learning model registered in your workspace.
 If you don't have a registered model, see How and where to deploy models.